-Per Manual 3, Section 3.9.1, there are a total three types of stability limits: real power, reactive power and station.
-The Market Clearing Engines will not consider either the reactive power or station stability limits.
+Per Manual 3, Section 3.9.1, there are a total three types of stability limits: real power, reactive power and maximum units onlinestation.
+The Market Clearing Engines will not consider either the reactive power or maximum units onlinestation stability limits.
 However, if a generating unit or a group of generating units are being reduced for a station stability limit, it will not be eligible for lost opportunity cost credits for the MW reduction associated with honoring the stability limit.